tonymorris/parametricity/README.md

 The goal of this presentation is to demonstrate the efficiency and robustness of reasoning about and comprehending source code using types.
-Some type system implementations include properties that diminish the overall value of reliability and this point is a primary one that is addressed directly.
+Some type system implementations include properties that diminish the overall reliability and this point is a primary one that is addressed directly.

 1. [^] Danielsson, N. A., Hughes, J., Jansson, P., & Gibbons, J. (2006, January).
 Fast and loose reasoning is morally correct.
 In ACM SIGPLAN Notices (Vol. 41, No. 1, pp. 206-217).
 ACM.